rmscode/binary-garden/docs/hardware/dell-emc/S4048-ON/os9-file-management.md

     !!! note

         Format to FAT-32.
 Delete all but a single primary partition.
-The USB flash drive must be un-mounted (`unmount usb`) prior to removal or the next USB device to be inserted may not be recognized.
+There is no `unmount` command in OS9.
+It's plug and play.

     ```shell
     DellEMC# copy running-config usbflash://running-config-copy